Bhagya Chandra: Reign

-In 1775 he established his capital at Bishenpur and carved the Govinda murti at the hill of Kaina.
-On 11 January 1779 he was "re-crowned" amid many performances of his now-popular Rasa Lila.
+In 1775 he established his capital at Bishnupur and carved the Govinda murti at the hill of Kaina.
+On January 11th 1779 he was "re-crowned" amid many performances of his now-popular Rasa Lila dance.

 During his reign, the Meiteis repelled the Burmese from Manipur.
-Though his exploits, did not equal Pamheiba's, his reign was characterized by security.
+Though his exploits did not equal Pamheiba's, his reign was characterised by security.
 He was a great patron of the arts and religion, and his strong Manipuri Vaishnavism reflected on the Meiteis.
 He was an ardent devotee of Chaitanya Mahaprabhu and during his reign a statue of Nityananda was created.